 \subsection{Proof of Theorem $\ref{theo:boundcutoff}$}

-As said in Section $\ref{subsec:strategy}$, the main difficulty was to create a lower bound depending only on the norm of the velocity.
+As was mentioned in Section $\ref{subsec:strategy}$, the main difficulty in the proof is to create a lower bound depending only on the norm of the velocity.
 This has been achieved thanks to Proposition $\ref{prop:centredball}$.
-The latter, consider as a starting point of an induction, can lead to exactly the same process developped by Mouhot in \cite{Mo2}, Section $3$.
-Therefore we will just explain how to go from Proposition $\ref{prop:centredball}$ to the complete Theorem $\ref{theo:boundcutoff}$, without detailing too much when unnecessary.
+If we consider this proposition as the start of an induction then it leads to exactly the same process developed by Mouhot in \cite{Mo2}, Section $3$.
+Therefore we will just explain how to go from Proposition $\ref{prop:centredball}$ to Theorem $\ref{theo:boundcutoff}$, without writing too many details.

 First of all, by using the spreading property of the $Q^+$ operator once again we can grow the lower bound derived in Proposition $\ref{prop:centredball}$.

 \begin{prop} Let $f$ be the mild solution of the Boltzmann equation described in Theorem $\ref{theo:boundcutoff}$. \\ For all $\tau$ in $(0,T)$, there exists $R_0 >0$ such that